3 Reasons Your Mouthwash Burns (And What To Do About It)

 • Cosmetic mouthwashes and rinses can control bad breath and leave behind a nice taste, but they have no chemical or biological function beyond their temporary benefit.
 They do help to dislodge food stuck in the teeth, which helps reduce the risk of tooth decay.
 If a product doesn’t kill bacteria associated with bad breath, then its benefit is considered to be solely cosmetic.

 • Therapeutic mouthwashes and rinses are available over the counter and by prescription.
-These help reduce or control plaque, gingivitis, bad breath, and prevent tooth decay.
+These help reduce or control plaque, gingivitis, and bad breath, and prevent tooth decay.
 They may be called antiseptic, anti-plaque, anti-gingivitis, or anti-cavity, depending on their focus.
 Most anti-plaque and anti-cavity mouth rinses can usually be purchased over the counter but some prescription strength fluoride, anti-cavity rinses or anti-bacterial products like chlorhexidine, require a prescription.

 Now that you understand the basics of mouthwash, let’s dive deeper into what can cause them to burn: